-An event every day that begins at 7:45 am, repeating indefinitely
+An event every week that begins at 9:00 am on Saturday, repeating indefinitely

 An event every day that begins at 12:00 pm, repeating indefinitely

 Worshiping and Serving since 1807

 St. Michael’s Episcopal Church is an inclusive and diverse parish located at the corner of 99th Street and Amsterdam Avenue in Manhattan.
 Although our in-person services and events are currently suspended, our vibrant parish life continues online.

 RSVP for the 10:00 am Holy Eucharist on Sunday, June 20

 Watch our most recent 10:00 am Sunday service on our YouTube channel